Stem Cell Therapies for Chronic Kidney Disease Due to Infections

 Introduction to Stem Cell Therapies for Chronic Kidney Disease

-Doença renal crônica (CKD) is a global health concern affecting millions of individuals worldwide.
+Doença renal crônica (DRC) is a global health concern affecting millions of individuals worldwide.
 Infections are a significant cause of CKD, leading to irreversible kidney damage and often requiring dialysis or kidney transplantation.
 Stem cell therapies have emerged as a promising approach for treating CKD due to infections, offering the potential for tissue regeneration and functional recovery.

 Types of Stem Cells Used in Chronic Kidney Disease Treatment